-Finding the right footing for your arena can be a difficult and confusing process.
+Finding the right horse arena footing materials for your arena can be a difficult and confusing process.
 There are a wide variety of options and price points, and these change depending on whether you are footing an indoor or outdoor arena.
-Let’s discuss the typical composition of footing, explain how to choose the right footing for your arena, and explore your footing options.
+Let’s discuss the typical composition of footing, explain how to choose the right horse arena footing materials for your arena, and explore your footing options.

 What Is the Composition of Footing?